Tyler Nevin Player Props: Tigers vs. White Sox

 Tyler Nevin At The Plate

-- In three of 12 games this season, Nevin has had at least one hit, including one game with multiple hits.
+- Nevin has picked up a hit in three games this season (23.1%), including one multi-hit game.

-- He has gone deep in one of 12 games, and in 3% of his plate appearances.
+- He has homered in one of 13 games, and in 2.9% of his plate appearances.

-- Nevin has picked up an RBI in two games this season, with multiple runs batted in once.
+- Nevin has driven in a run in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.